Shampoo Bar: Carrot Milk & Honey

 Natural carrot juice, carrot oil, goat’s milk, nourishing oils, and raw honey are packed into this nutritious shampoo bar.
 The essential oil blend enhances our already luxurious hair care formula.

 - Beta carotene in the carrot juice and oil drenches thirsty hair with vitamin A to help rejuvenate hair shafts with body and moisture

 - Carrot root oil conditions the hair and helps balance the moisture

 - Honey helps to moisturize and revitalize hair

-- Goat milk penetrates the hair shaft, replenishes moisture, nourishes the scalp, and adds luster and body to hair
+- Goat milk penetrates the hair shaft, to help replenish moisture, nourish the scalp, and add luster and body to hair

 🍃NATURAL & ECO-FRIENDLY: We are committed to healthy skin, healthy people, and a healthy planet.
 Packaged in recyclable boxes, there is Zero Waste & No Plastic.
 No synthetic ingredients.
 No fragrance oils, dyes, sulfates, silicones, or preservatives.
 Made with ingredients that are biodegradable, Certified Organic, non-GMO, cruelty-free, sustainably produced, and ethically traded.